shadowlessScript/LMS/LIB/brainstorm.md

 # Patron history
 Patron history can be used and possibly displayed to them.
 This can maybe help in building the content based recommendation sys.

+# comment section/review section
+Patrons can give a review about the book etc. and update or delete that post, also displaying the username which also functions as a link to their profile.